aws-quickstart/cdk-eks-blueprints/docs/addons/fluxcd.md

   --region $AWS_REGION
 ```

-2. Below shows the snippet showing the usage of adding `ExternalsSecretsAddOn` to read secrets from AWS Secrets Manager and configuring `FluxCDAddOn` to read private repositories.
+2. Below is the snippet showing the usage of adding `ExternalsSecretsAddOn` to read secrets from AWS Secrets Manager and configuring `FluxCDAddOn` to read private repositories.

 ```typescript
 import * as cdk from 'aws-cdk-lib';